-The Centre for Applied Social Sciences brings together researchers from a diversity of disciplines, with wide ranging expertise across a number of fields.
+The Centre for Applied Social Sciences brings together researchers from a diverse range of disciplines, with wide ranging expertise across a number of fields.

-It includes members of the Consumer Dispute Resolution Centre who have extensive experience of providing training in and analysis of all aspects of consumer complaint handling and dispute resolution throughout the UK and internationally, for example a recent report into Models of Alternative Dispute Resolution (ADR) completed for the Legal Ombudsman, and the Forum for the study of Planned Events which has contributed to and researched major events both in the UK and worldwide, including Homecoming Scotland 2009 Events.
+It includes members of the Consumer Dispute Resolution Centre who have extensive experience in providing training in and analysis of all aspects of consumer complaint handling and dispute resolution throughout the UK and internationally.
+For example a recent report into Models of Alternative Dispute Resolution (ADR) completed for the Legal Ombudsman, and the Forum for the study of Planned Events which has contributed to and researched major events both in the UK and worldwide, including Homecoming Scotland 2009 Events.

 CASS also includes researchers from Business, Enterprise and Management, Nursing, Occupational Therapy and Arts Therapies, and Psychology and Sociology, who share an interest in researching social topics in ways that have a theoretical and applied focus.

 Drawing on this expertise and an established track-record of producing research and engaging in knowledge exchange, the work of CASS has real-world application across a range of areas and disciplines.
 Research conducted within CASS is focused around the following strategic areas: